 Inserting stents usually takes from about 30 minutes to 2 hours.
-After the procedure, you will need to rest in hospital for between 2 to 6 hours, after which you should be able to walk around.
+After the procedure, you will need to rest in hospital for between 2 – 6 hours, after which you should be able to walk around.
 You may be able to go home the same day or might need to stay overnight.
 For the next week you are likely to experience some soreness and should refrain from lifting heavy items and driving, but should then be able to continue your life as normal.
-If you feel any pain during or after heart stenting do, of course, discuss it with your medical team.
+If you feel any pain during or after heart stenting do, of course, discuss it with your doctor.

 According to Dr Lim, the stenting procedure is considered a minimally invasive procedure – which can be carried out through a tiny incision in the wrist (radial approach) or groin region (femoral approach).
-The duration of the procedure ranges from only minutes – for a simple lesion, to hours for a totally blocked artery.
+The duration of the procedure ranges from only minutes – for a simple lesion – to hours for a totally blocked artery.

 How soon will I be up and about again?

 Recovery time is generally short, especially for procedures carried out by the radial approach, and the patient can be discharged following overnight observation.
 Procedures carried out via the femoral approach typically require an extra day of hospitalisation.